12:00 20 September 2016

 By Stevenage FC

-Darren Sarll - First Team Coach
+Darren Sarll - First Team Manager

 Now in his second spell at the club, Darren has also worked at Brentford and Rotherham United.

 Glenn Roeder was appointed Managerial Advisor in March 2016.

 Initially Glenn was appointed to assist Darren Sarll until the end of the 15/16 season but it was confirmed in May 2016 that he would continue in this role for the 2016/17 campaign.

 The 60-year old has had a distinguished career in football both as a player and as a manager.
 After a successful playing career with the likes of Leyton Orient, QPR and Newcastle United, Roeder moved into management with Gillingham before taking over at Watford.
 Spells in the Premier League with West Ham and Newcastle United followed before leading Norwich City.
 Most recently, Roeder has been an advisor at Sheffield Wednesday.